trucngo100/data-analyst-portfolio-projects/Portfolio_Rachel_Ngo.md

 #### *3. [Using Ecommerce Data for Analyzing Buyer Retention and Seller Acquisition](#c-project-using-ecommerce-data-for-analyzing-buyer-retention-and-seller-acquisition)*
 - Analyzed 100K+ ecommerce orders from multi-source Olist datasets using SQL and Snowflake to clean, merge, and engineer new features such as customer classification (one-time buyers and return customers) and product categorization (value-driving and cost-driving).
 - Utilized Tableau to build heatmaps and cohort analysis matrices, identifying low buyer retention and low seller lead conversion rate issues.
-Suggested strategy like reducing average shipping time and training SDR staff to improve seller acquisition and customer retention rate.
+To improve buyer retention, uncovered a negative correlation between delivery time and review scores, leading to the suggestion of reducing average shipping time.
+To increase seller acquisition, suggested positioning SDR that tailor to seller's lead profile.
-- Identified a negative correlation between delivery time and review scores.
-Developed simulation models to estimate order volume based on different delivery day configurations.
+- Developed simulation models to estimate order volume based on different delivery day configurations.
 Visualized geographic patterns of orders and AOV to uncover fulfillment inefficiencies, resulting in recommendations to build/relocate warehouses closer to São Paulo to decrease shipping time.

 | Group of Metrics | Metrics Calculated |
 |------------------|-------------------|